bhavesh-newton/web-applications-programming/Lectures-react/Lecture-14/lecture-outline.md

         ```

     - Dynamic Updates:
-        - How React automatically updates the UI when the state or props change (preview for later topics).
+        - How React automatically updates the UI when the state changes (preview for later topics).

 - Live Demo:
     - Create an App component that renders multiple nested components.